 Initiative Launch and Timeline

-The Land Institute began the planning phase of New Roots International in fall of 2020.
-During the fall, a survey of nearly 100 researchers provided preliminary direction on how NRI can best serve the international science community.
+The Land Institute began the planning phase of the initiative in the fall of 2020.
+During the fall, a survey of nearly 100 researchers provided preliminary direction on how the initiative can best serve the international scientific community.

-In the next few months, TLI will announce a search for a Director of New Roots International who will be tasked with forming and facilitating a steering committee of international collaborators who will help prioritize NRI activities over the coming year.
+The Land Institute announced Tim Crews, Chief Scientist, as Director of the International Initiative in December 2021.
+He is tasked with forming and facilitating a steering committee of international collaborators who will help prioritize the initiative activities over the coming year.

 In December 2020, the Food Planet Prize was awarded to The Land Institute by The Curt Bergfors Foundations.
 This $1 million prize provides anchor funding to launch the International Initiative.
 Stay tuned for more information about what will be required to realize a global movement’s vision.
 Join us by supporting this work with a donation to The Land Institute.